 Are you finding these ESL conversation questions useful?
 Our book 50 Conversation Classes features 50 sets of 10 conversation questions in a handy card-style format ready to be photocopied and Continue ReadingESL conversation questions to get the discussion flowing

 In this activity, students describe a picture using useful vocabulary such as, there is, there are and the present continuous tense.
-It’s good for practising asking questions and stretching your students’ creativity Continue ReadingDescribe a picture – although it might not be real
+It’s good for practising asking questions and stretching your students’ creativity Continue ReadingDescribe the (imaginary) picture

 ESL board games are a handy way to get students using new language, and are especially useful for practising targeted grammar structures.
 Students get to ask and answer “realistic” questions Continue ReadingESL board games provide a safe space to practice new language forms